NotDarkn/ultradocs/docs/any/0-prelude/any-0-3.md

     </summary>
     <p>
         Immediately after checkpointing, dash then <a href="/speedrun-tech#dash-jump">dash jump</a> through the door.
-        As soon as you get through the door, shoot your Oversaw and very quickly swap to the Marksman revolver and throw a coin then immediately do a <a href="/speedrun-tech#deadcoins">deadcoin. </a>
+        As soon as you get through the door, shoot your Oversaw and very quickly swap to the Marksman revolver and throw a coin then immediately do a <a href="/speedrun-tech#deadcoins">deadcoin</a>.
-        Immediately after doing the deadcoin switch to Sawed-on and start charging the chainsaw.
+        Immediately after, switch to the Sawed-On and begin charging the chainsaw.
     </p>
     <p>
-        Do a prepunch then <a href="/speedrun-tech#shotgun-parry">shotgun parry</a> Swordsmachine then instantly punch the coin again and slam then pull out <a href="/general-info#e-rail">E Rail </a> and shoot the coin through Swordsmachine, then instantly flick down and throw another coin while either looking straight down or to the side like in the video.
+        Do a prepunch then <a href="/speedrun-tech#shotgun-parry">shotgun parry</a> Swordsmachine then instantly punch the coin again and slam, then pull out <a href="/general-info#e-rail">E-Rail </a> and shoot the coin through Swordsmachine, then instantly flick down and throw another coin while aiming either straight down or to the side, as shown in the video.
     </p>
     <p>
-        Wait a little bit for the electric beam to connect with the coin then whip the coin and <a href="/speedrun-tech#fast-coin>">fast coin</a> at the same time.
-Right after fast coining jump and punch the coin while still in the air, then slam and use <a href="/general-infol#s-r-s-srs">S.R.S Cannon </a> to finish the kill.
+        Wait a little bit for the electric beam to connect with the coin then whip the coin and <a href="/speedrun-tech#fast-coin">fast coin</a> at the same time.
+Right after fast coining jump and punch the coin mid-air, then slam and use the <a href="/general-info#s-r-s-srs">S.R.S Cannon </a> to finish the kill.
     </p>
     <p>
      <video width="500" height="auto" loop controls muted>